(412) 275-4785 Menu

 There are currently two FDA approved medications for the treatment of AGA: topical minoxidil (Rogaine®) and oral finasteride (Propecia®).
 Both medications may prevent further hair loss, but can only partially reverse balding.
 Both medications require indefinite use to maintain results.
 Minoxidil is available in 2% and 5% topical solutions and is to be applied to the scalp twice daily.
 Cosmetically acceptable hair growth is seen in about one third of cases [3].
 When beginning minoxidil, a temporary effluvium (or shedding) may occur within the first 2 to 8 weeks.
 Minor side effects such as scalp itching, dandruff and redness may occur.
 Foam formulations without propylene glycol cause fewer side effects.
 Maximal response to minoxidil is seen in the first six months of treatment.
 Regression of results occurs after 3 months of stopping minoxidil [2].

 Finasteride (Propecia®) is potent 5-alpha reductase inhibitor, reducing the conversion of testosterone to DHT.
 Finasteride is available in a 1 mg prescription tablet.
 Adverse side effects including sexual dysfunction (decreased sex drive and erectile dysfunction) are uncommon and most often resolve without discontinuing treatment [4].
 Side effects occur in less than 1% of men taking the medication.
 Finasteride lowers DHT levels in the scalp and serum and promotes the conversion of hair follicles to the anagen (active growth) phase.
-This medication is effective in preventing further hair loss and increasing hair counts.
+Propecia in Pennsylvania is effective in preventing further hair loss and increasing hair counts.
 In studies, hair loss on the temples is not improved, although the crown and frontal hair counts are increased.
 Finasteride must be used indefinitely to maintain a response [3].

 Supplements for Hair Loss